 Within each NAVAREA one national authority, designated the NAVAREA Coordinator, assumes responsibility for the coordination and promulgation of navigational warnings.
 Designated "National Coordinators" of other coastal states in a NAVAREA are responsible for collecting and forwarding information to the NAVAREA Coordinator.
-In the Baltic, a Sub-area Coordinator has been established to filter information prior to passing to the NAVAREA Coordinator.
+In the Baltic Sea and its approaches, a Sub-area Coordinator has been established.
+The Baltic Sea Sub-area is autonomous in its promulgation of navigational warnings by NAVTEX.

 NAVAREA Coordinators are responsible for the exchange of information as appropriate with other coordinators, including that which should be further promulgated by charting authorities in Notice to Mariners.
-Broadcast schedules appear in the International Maritime Organization's Master Plan of Shore-Based Facilities for the Global Maritime Distress and Safety System (GMDSS.1/Circ.22), Annex 8, and in the lists of radio signals published by various hydrographic authorities (in the U.S., Pub.
+Broadcast schedules appear in the International Maritime Organization's Global Integrated Shipping Information System (GISIS) GMDSS Module, and in the lists of radio signals published by various hydrographic authorities (in the U.S., Pub.
 117).
-Transmissions usually occur frequently enough during the day to fall within at least one normal radio watch period, and the information is repeated with varying frequency as time passes until either the danger has passed or the information on it has appeared as a Notice to Mariners.
+Transmissions usually occur twice daily, and the information is repeated with varying frequency as time passes until either the danger has passed or the information on it has appeared as a Notice to Mariners.

-NAVAREA I (United Kingdom) United Kingdom Hydrographic Office Admiralty Way
+NAVAREA I (United Kingdom) United Kingdom Hydrographic Office Admiralty Way Taunton Somerset TA1 2DN

-Taunton

-Somerset TA1 2DN United Kingdom Phone: 44 1823 353448 Fax: 44 1823 322352 information/radio-navigational-warnings
+United Kingdom Phone: 44 1823 353448 Fax: 44 1823 322352

-Email: navwarnings@btconnect.com
+Email: navwarnings@ukho.gov.uk

-Web site: https://www.admiralty.co.uk/maritime-safety-
+Web site: https://msi.admiralty.co.uk/RadioNavigational-